roadwarriorslive/Pipulate/README.rst

     import pipulate as gs

-This will cause an enormous link to appear in your Jupyter Notebook that you must click, which will open another tab in your browser presenting a Google login prompt.
+This will cause an enormous Google Web login-link to appear in your Jupyter Notebook that you must click, which will open another tab in your browser presenting a Google login prompt.
 Choose which Google account you want to use to access Sheets.
 It must have permission to the sheet you're manipulating.
 It also asks for various other Google Service permissions while it has the chance, in case you plan on using Pipulate to track your YouTube view-counts and such, which you should totally do.

 In case you're wondering why I recommend the convention of importing pipulate as gs, it's because my other project GoodSheet got fully wrapped in here, and I